 - FICO Credit Score

 Doing your homework in advance can save you time, money and potential disappointment.
-If you want to learn more about how these numbers are calculated, and many others related to your personal financial health, check out our complimentary report.
+If you want to learn more about how these numbers are calculated, and many others related to your personal financial health, check out our complimentary Financial Health Offer.
 You will find a wealth of information and learn about your financial health!

 Your financial planner is also a good source of helping you sort through these numbers to help you determine how much house you can afford and aligning your finances to your goals.